JohnGrubba/Freqtrade-Strategies/README.md

 ## Some gay and unprofitable Freqtrade Strategies by JJTV and Liam

-- Try those Live and your Life will be destroyed
+- Try those Live and your Life will be destroyed.
-- Make sure to Invest all of your money, to get the lowest profits possible
+- Make sure to Invest all of your money, to get the lowest profits possible.
+- They base on no technical analysis and no good indicators.
+- It's better to just trade randomly, than to use the strategies.
 - Hyperopt to short trade duration.
-- Entries always after pumps -> to snipe dumps
+- Entries always after pumps -> to snipe dumps.
 - !
 ATTENTION !
-Those strats are NSFW
+Those strats are NSFW.
-- Make sure no one watches you starting any of those strategies live
+- Make sure no one watches you starting any of those strategies live.